 Then you sit down to write your first ever cold sales email, and you’re stuck!

-Does it sound familiar?
+Does that sound familiar?
 Worry not, we’ve all been there.
-There are a few rules that you should follow to write an effective cold email, which is why we’ve put together this list with sales email writing tips.
+All you need are a few rules to follow to write an effective cold email, which is why we’ve put together this list with sales email writing tips.

 8 Tips to Writing Your First Cold Sales Email